dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/readmes/SentimentAnalysisStreamReadme.md

 ## ML.NET

-### 1. Download Datasets
+### 1. Download Dataset

-We'll be using a set of amazon reviews to train our model and a set of yelp reviews for testing in our Spark app.
-These can be found in the Datasets folder, and they come from the [UCI Sentiment Labeled Sentences](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip).
+We'll be using a set of amazon reviews to train our model.
+It comes from the [UCI Sentiment Labeled Sentences](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip).

 ### 2. Build and Train Your Model